sqlalchemy-filterset/sqlalchemy-filterset/docs/filters.md

 | ```{"pagination": (10, 10)}``` | ```select * from product limit 10 offset 20; ``` |

+!!! warning "LimitOffsetFilter and Joined Tables: Getting Accurate Pagination Results"
+    - When using this filter with joined tables, be aware that the join may modify the resulting set of records, which can affect the accuracy of pagination.
+    This may include issues such as duplicate records or excluded records.
+    It is important to take this into consideration and ensure that the join is properly set up to avoid these issues when using the LimitOffsetFilter.

+    - If we use the query:
+    ```sql
+    select users.*, roles.*
+    from users
+    left join user_roles on users.id = user_roles.user_id
+    left join roles on user_roles.role_id = roles.id;
+    ```
+    and apply LimitOffsetFilter,
+    we may end up with duplicate records, for example, if user with id 1 have 2 roles, we will get duplicate records of user 1 with different roles, that may affect the pagination results.
+    We need to be attentive and use `RelationSubqueryExistsStrategy` or modify sql query with group by or other methods to ensure that the join statement is set up correctly and it will not cause any issues with the pagination results.

 ## Custom filters
 ### InFilter/NotInFilter
 `InFilter` and `NotInFilter` are subclasses of the Filter class and allow you to filter a field based on a list using the `IN` and `NOT IN` SQL operators, respectively.